-Welcome to your future
+Welcome to Your Future

 Your future is bright, your future needs coding.
 Welcome to Coding Your Future: the guidebook that will help you to design, build, test and code your future in computing at www.cdyf.me.
 Also available as a free ebook and pdf (see section 0.7), this guide is aimed at ALL students in higher education.
-While this guide supports undergraduate teaching and learning at the University of Manchester, it doesn’t actually matter:
+While this guide supports teaching and learning at the University of Manchester, it doesn’t actually matter:

 • where in the world you are studying